yb66/RandomPerson/README.markdown

 Sometimes you'll want to load something but not another, you can do this by prepending _not_ to the things you don't want.
 For example, to get the Thai names that are in Thai script and not romanised:

-		# an already load demographic gets Thai
+		# an already load demographic gets Thai, non romanised
 	  r.demographic["Thai"].male.add_Thai_notRomanised

-or
+or to also get rid of the female names.

 		# a new demographic gets non romanised Thai and no female names
 	  r.demographic("Thai").add_Thai_notRomanised_notFemale

-to also get rid of the female names.

 This is an experimental thing.
 Seems to work, but may change.
 You cannot do this (at the moment)